ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 everyone else believes the same thing, so it's gone up - I'll probably get some more after I read their whitepaper too).

-* My views on Ripple have changed - I'm holding what I have, but think Stellar may be/do better.
-RippleNet doesn't require their tokens, so I don't see the value in them.
+<sub>My views on Ripple have changed - I'm holding what I have, but think
+Stellar may be/do better.
+RippleNet doesn't require their tokens, so I don't see the value in them.</sub>

 If you feel that a coin is going to go up over night, and feel the need to invest in it *now* because of that, write a paragraph (an email to